saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 ## VPC Endpoints
 ---
 - { <b> Think of a secret tunnel where you don't have tp leave the AWS network</b>}
-- VPC Endpoints allow you to privately connect your VPC to toher AWS services, and VPC endpoint services
+- VPC Endpoints allow you to privately connect your VPC to other AWS services, and VPC endpoint services
 - There are two types of VPC Endpoints
     1. Interface endpoints
     2. Gateway Endpoints